Oumaima-Marzak/5461AS_Embedded_Driver/README.md

 ## 1. Introduction

  The 5461AS is a common model of 7-segment LED displays widely utilized in various electronic projects and devices.
-Each display comprises four digits (DIG1..4), with each digit controlling seven segments labeled A through G and a decimal point (dp).
+The model comprises four digits (DIG1..4), with each digit controlling seven segments labeled A through G and a decimal point (dp).
 These displays find applications in digital clocks, timers, counters, and similar devices for displaying numerical information.

  Interfacing with the 5461AS display can be challenging due to the multiple pins involved.
-For example, displaying the number 8 on digit 4 requires all segments (A, B, C ...
-G) to be turned on, necessitating 8 pins to be set to high state.
-However, Not all microcontrollers offer digital I/O registers with a sufficient number of pins readily available for connecting to all segments of a 7-segment LED display.
-For instance, let's consider the ATmega328P microcontroller, a popular choice found on the Arduino Uno board.
-While it boasts two 8-bit registers, namely PORTD and PORTB, for managing digital I/O pins state, the available pins are not universally dedicated solely to digital I/O operations.
+For example, displaying the number 8 on one of the digits requires all segments (A, B, C ...
+G) to be turned on, necessitating 7 pins to be set to a high state.
+This means that the pins should be connected rankily to one register of 8 bits to facilitate the assignment of the value 0x7F (representing that all 7 pins are in a high state).
+However, this approach may not be applicable for all microcontrollers.

- The ATmega328P on Arduino Uno board, only specific pins within these registers are designated for digital input and output.
-For example, on PORTD, pins PD2 to PD7 typically handle digital I/O, while PD0 and PD1 are often reserved for communication purposes like UART (Universal Asynchronous Receiver-Transmitter).
-Similarly, on PORTB, only pins PB0 to PB5 are commonly used for digital I/O tasks.
+ For instance, let's consider the ATmega328P microcontroller on the Arduino Uno board.
+While it has two 8-bit registers, namely PORTD and PORTB, for managing digital I/O pin states, not all pins controlled by those registers are dedicated to digital I/O. On PORTD, pins PD2 to PD7 typically handle digital I/O, while PD0 and PD1 are reserved for UART communication (on the Arduino Uno board).
+Similarly, on PORTB, only pins PB0 to PB5 are used for digital I/O tasks.

  To address these challenges, this driver has been developed to simplify the interfacing process with the 5461AS display.
 It enables connecting the segments to any digital pin on the microcontroller without worrying about segment rankings.
-Additionally, the driver facilitates the display of numbers from 0 to 9 on any digit from 1 to 4.
-Furthermore, it supports the display of four letters: A, C, E, and F.
+Additionally, the driver facilitates the display of numbers from 0 to 9 and four letters: A, C, E, and F on any digit from 1 to 4.

 ## 2. Features